juju/docs/src/en/config-azure.md

 This process requires you to have an Windows Azure account.
 If you have not signed up for one yet, it can obtained at http://azure.microsoft.com/en-us/.

+You can configure Juju for use with Azure by issuing the following command:

+    juju quickstart -i

+And follow the instructions for generating a config for Azure by scrolling down to "Create a new environment" and selecting "new Windows Azure environment" and then fill in the appropriate fields.

-You should start by generating a generic configuration file for Juju, using the
+You can also manually generate a generic configuration file for Juju, using the
 command:

     juju generate-config